 - Professional Graduate Certificate in Education applicants

-You should hold a UK first degree or equivalent and relevant work experience where appropriate to the subject.
+You should hold a degree or equivalent and relevant work experience where appropriate to the subject.
 You should also hold a qualification at NVQ/QCF Level 3 or above in the subject area you teach in if this is different from that of your degree.

 - Postgraduate Certificate in Education applicants